Klaus van Benthem, Faculty Director

 - Assist core facilities to ensure that state-of-the-art research services and instrumentation are provided in a cost-efficient manner.

 - Define, evaluate and refine functionalities of a new software-based administrative backbone which will facilitate user management, instrumentation reservations, automated monthly centralized billing, ad hoc reporting, definition of recharge rates, online service requests, etc.

-- Ingrid Brust-Mascher (VM Anatomy, Physiology and Cell Biology, Academic Federation Representative)
+- Ingrid Brust-Mascher (School of Veterinary Medicine, Academic Federation Representative)

 - Will Jewell (Office of Research, Mass Spectrometry Facility)

 - Klaus van Benthem, ex-officio (Materials Science and Engineering)